o3de/o3de.org/content/docs/user-guide/features/gems/reference/maestro.md

 ---
-description: ' Use Amazon Lumberyard''s Maestro gem to create cinematic sequences for your games. '
+description: ' Use Open 3D Engine''s Maestro gem to create cinematic sequences for your games. '
 title: Maestro Gem
 ---